ornicar/lichess-layout/README.md

 ## Goals

-- Only play page for now.
-- Responsive layout from 1 (or 2?) to 3 columns.
+- Responsive layout from 1 to 3 columns.
 - Handle large desktop screens, all the way to tiny vertical cell phone.
 - The board should occupy as much space as possible.
 - The entire board must be above floating point.